curl/everything-curl/libcurl-http-upload.md

     curl_easy_setopt(easy, CURLOPT_READFUNCTION, read_callback);
     curl_easy_setopt(easy, CURLOPT_URL, "https://example.com/handle/put");

-If you for some reason don't know the size of the upload before the transfer starts, and you are using HTTP 1.1 you can add a `Transfer-Encoding: chunked` header with [CURLOPT_HTTPHEADER](libcurl-http-requests.md).
+If you for some reason do not know the size of the upload before the transfer starts, and you are using HTTP 1.1 you can add a `Transfer-Encoding: chunked` header with [CURLOPT_HTTPHEADER](libcurl-http-requests.md).
 For HTTP 1.0 you must provide the size before hand and for HTTP 2 and later, neither the size